cesmsdev/Order-Summary/README.md

 # Order-Summary
-Order Summary Component created to Frontent mentor using only CSS
+Order Summary Component created to Frontend mentor using only CSS